deNBI/unix-course/README.md

 Editor pane in the center, file browser on the left, terminal at the bottom.
 This tutorial will primarily focus on the use of the terminal.

+> **Note:** Access to your own private virtual machine works different from what is used here.
+You would usually run an SSH client to connect to the machine using a key file and would then be presented with a single terminal command prompt, e. g.:
+> `ssh -i ~/.ssh/mykeyfile ubuntu@myprivatevm.example.com`

 ### 02 - Opening a terminal window

 If not yet open go to -> _Terminal_ -> _new Terminal_ to open a new terminal.